Philippines

 Coalition Against Trafficking In Women – Asia Pacific

-CATW is an NGO member of the Inter-Agency Council Against Trafficking (IACAT).
-It is a Philippines-based international network of feminist groups, organizations and individuals fighting the sexual exploitation of women globally.
+The Coalition Against Trafficking in Women (CATW) is a non-governmental organization and member of the Inter-Agency Council Against Trafficking (IACAT).
+It is an international network, with a presence in the Philippines, composed of feminist groups, organizations, and individuals working to combat trafficking in persons—particularly the sexual exploitation of women and girls.

 Services